 Cut Down on The Turn Around Time, Respond Quickly

-Imagine you wanted to buy something from certain online vendor but you had some queries.
+Imagine you wanted to buy something from certain online vendors but you had some queries.
 And the vendor doesn’t reply back in due time.
 As an obvious reason, you will not be purchasing from the vendor.
 Because accept it or not, in business first impression, is a lasting impression.
 So once you set up your social accounts and questions start to pour in, don’t take long to revert.

 Don’t Just Rely On Social Media Experts, Engage Your Organization

 While it is a good idea to employ a dedicated expert social media manager, it is not ideal to rely solely on the manager to answer all the learner queries with the depth of knowledge that you or your team members will be having on specific course modules.
-Having a knowledgeable team mate handling the queries on social media is more effective than having a social media expert who is low on knowledge about your course modules.
+Having a knowledgeable teammate handling the queries on social media is more effective than having a social media expert who is low on knowledge about your course modules.

 When learners praise your courses or appreciate your effort, let others know as well.
 Because social media is a great tool for word-of-mouth promotion.
-Also, offering the learners a token of appreciation through discount coupon or any other means is also highly appreciated as it helps you build a long term relation with your learners.
+Also, offering the learners a token of appreciation through a discount coupon or any other means is also highly appreciated as it helps you build a long term relation with your learners.